 A primary task of the SFRA is to evaluate all existing data, identifying any gaps or inadequacies in the datasets.
-Faber Maunsell is currently completing the Weaver Gowy Catchment Flood Management Plan (CFMP).
+Faber Maunsell are currently completing the Weaver Gowy Catchment Flood Management Plan (CFMP).
 The data collected and analysis completed has been used to inform the SFRA.
-A summary of the key data sets is presented below
+A summary of the key data sets is presented below.

-3.1 Flood Zone maps
+Flood Zone maps

-3.1.1 The Flood Zone maps are described in Chapter 2.
+The Flood Zone maps are described in Chapter 2.
 These maps were collected from each LPA in GIS format.
 The Flood Zone maps were also collected from the Environment Agency because they distinguish between tidal and fluvial flooding.